Performance Antipatterns in Java | The N+1 Problem

 We can also see in the XRebel Comparison view that we have removed branch from the request call tree AbstractPersistentCollection.forceInitialization.
 Next, if we proceed to the I/O view we can see that we have significantly reduced the number of queries to 7!

 Now we are only calling the Owners and Pets in one query and returning the Pet types in another.

 Looking for additional reading on solving your application performance issues?
 Be sure to check out our available Java resources:

 - SQL vs. NoSQL

-XRebel makes it easy to quickly identify and fix performance issues during development.
-Combined with JRebel (which lets you skip redeploys altogether), it can transform the way development teams approach application performance.
+JRebel lets you skip redeploys altogether, saving hundreds of hours on development.
 Want to try it on your project?
 Get a free, 10-day trial when you click the link below.